 Can pressure treated wood be used to build a shed

 Pressure-treated wood builds a shed since the shed does not expose people and pets to toxic chemicals.
+The shed lasts for over fifteen years and is a budget method for users.
 It lasts long when exposed to direct sunlight, snow, and rain.
-The shed lasts for over fifteen years, and it is a budget method for users.

 The preservative injected inside the wood gives you a long-lasting surface.
-It protects the shed from natural elements that shorten the life of the shed without treatment.
-Seal and paint the shed, and that gives more protection without harming it.
+It protects the shed from natural elements that shorten its life without treatment.
+Seal and paint the shed, giving it more protection without harming it.

-Staining the shed to any color of your choice is allowed, and that blends effortlessly.
+Staining the shed to any color of your choice is allowed.
+It blends effortlessly.
 Pressure-treated wood withstands harsh storms and requires less maintenance.
 Repainting and re-staining are done once in a while.